NoeBrt/Open-Weather-Wrapper-Devops/README.md

 ## Technical choise
 * Wrapper : Node JS
-  - JavaScript is one of the most pratical language to manage json api, especially with axios
+  - JavaScript is one of the most pratical language to manage json api, especially with axios Lack of vulnerabilities
-* Container : Docker
-  - Docker is the most used container technologies

-Lack of vulnerabilities

 For patch tar 6.2.1 I install the new patch npm install -g npm@10.5.2